-Locate the drain plug on the oil pan underneath the engine.
-You have to be 100% sure that you are loosening the right plug.
-If you are mistakenly removing the transmission plug, it’s a bit of work to fill up the transmission again.
+Locate the drain plug on the oil pan under the engine.
+You must be 100% sure that you are unscrewing the correct screw.
+If you accidentally remove the gearbox screw, it is a bit of work to refill the gearbox.

-Check any service manual for your engine if you are not sure of the location of the oil plug on your vehicle.
+Check the service manual for your engine if you are not sure where the oil plug is located on your vehicle.

-Remove the drain plug and let all the oil drain out.
+Remove the drain plug and allow all oil to drain out.

 Replace both the oil plug and the seal.
-In some cases, if the oil plug is looking good, you could replace the seal only.
+In some cases, if the oil plug looks good, you may only need to replace the seal.

-If you don’t replace the seal, there is a significantly higher risk of an oil leak.
-Torque the oil plug with the right torque with a Torque Wrench.
-Check your service manual for the right torque specification.
+If you do not replace the seal, there is a much higher risk of an oil leak.
+Use a torque wrench to tighten the oil plug to the correct torque.
+For the correct torque specification, refer to your service manual.

 Step 6: Fill up the engine oil

-Now it’s time to fill up the engine with new, fresh engine oil.
-Make sure that you fill the right quantity through the oil cap at the top of the engine, and make sure you don’t spill it out over hot parts like the exhaust manifold.
+Now it is time to fill up the engine with new, fresh engine oil.
+Make sure you fill the correct amount through the oil cap at the top of the engine and make sure you do not spill it over hot parts such as the exhaust manifold.

-You can remove the dipstick to allow air flow out from the engine at the same time as you are filling it.
-This will make it easier to get the oil into the engine.
+You can remove the dipstick to allow air to escape from the engine at the same time as you fill it.
+This makes it easier to get the oil into the engine.

-After you have filled your engine oil with the right quantity, you should check your oil dipstick.
-It should be a bit above the MAX sign now because the oil filter is empty.
+After you have filled your engine oil with the correct amount, you should check your oil dipstick.
+It should now be slightly above the MAX symbol, as the oil filter is empty.

 Step 7: Start your engine

-Start your engine up and make sure the red oil pressure light on your dashboard is lightening up and then go off after a couple of seconds.
+Start your engine and make sure that the red oil pressure light on your dashboard lights up, then turns off after a few seconds.

-Let your engine idle for around 15 seconds to make sure that the new oil filter is filled up with oil again and then turn off your engine.
+Let your engine idle for about 15 seconds to ensure that the new oil filter is refilled with oil, then turn off the engine.

 Step 8: Check your dipstick

-After you had your engine at idle for around 15 seconds.
-You should shut off your engine and let it stand for 5 minutes.
-The reason for this is to make sure the engine oil got time to pour down into the oil pan.
+After you have had your engine idling for about 15 seconds, you should turn off your engine and leave it for 5 minutes.
+This gives the engine oil time to flow into the oil pan.

-Check your oil dipstick and make sure the level is between min and max sign.
+Check your dipstick and make sure that the oil level is between the Min and Max marks.

-In 95% of the cases, the level should be on the MAX mark.
-However, in some vehicles, it should be between the MIN and MAX mark.
-Once again, check your service manual for the accurate information for your car.
+In 95% of the cases, the level should be on the Max sign.
+However, on some vehicles, it should be between the Min and Max marks.
+Check your service manual again to find the exact information for your car.

-Step 9: Start up your engine and let it idle
+Step 9: Start your engine and let it idle

-If your oil level is okay, you can now start your engine and let it idle for 10 minutes or take it for a test drive.
+If your oil level is okay, you can now start your engine and let it idle for 10 minutes or take a test drive.

 Step 10: Final step

-After your test-drive, you should raise your vehicle again and check for any signs of oil leaks from either the oil filter or oil plug.
+After your test drive, you should lift your vehicle again and check for signs of oil leakage at the oil filter or oil plug.

-If everything looks good, you can now reinstall the plastic cover underneath the engine.
+If everything looks fine, you can now replace the plastic cover under the engine.

-Check the oil dipstick once again to make sure the oil level is correct.
+Check the oil dipstick again to ensure that the oil level is correct.

-Congratulations your oil change is now finished and you have saved a lot of money!
+Congratulations, your oil change is now complete and you have saved a lot of money!

-It’s not that hard to replace your oil yourself at home if you are careful and follow the instructions carefully!
+It is not difficult to replace the oil yourself at home if you are careful and follow the instructions carefully!

-If you have any questions about your oil change, you are welcome to comment down below and I will answer your questions as fast as possible!
+If you have any questions about your oil change, feel free to comment below and I will answer your questions as soon as possible!